Assisted by Judy A. Teaford and others

-In "Old Ben Bailey Meets his Match," Lester regrets trusting an unscrupulous neighbor with his fox hound pup that is the envy of No-End Hollow.
+In "Old Ben Bailey Meets his Match," Lester regrets trusting an unscrupulous neighbor with Funny Face, his foxhound pup that is the envy of No-End Hollow.
 Bailey claims the dog was taken by a passing buzzard, so Lester tricks him by borrowing Bailey's mule and saying the same thing happened to it.
 When people say, "He beat Old Ben at his own game," it reminds me of Jack beating the witch at her own game in tales such as "Hardy Hard Head."
 Folks spread this tale until it shames mean Old Ben into moving away to Far-Side.
 This story was also published as Lester and his Hound Pup (1960).

 Justus, May.
 Jumping Johnny Outwits Skedaddle.
 Illus.
 Raymond Burns.
 American Folk Tales series.
 Champaign, Ill.: Garrard Pub., 1971.
 62 pp. "A young mountain boy's high-jumping mule proves its worth on a stormy night ride to fetch a doctor" (WorldCat).
 See details and other Jumping Johnny stories in AppLit bibliography Books by May Justus.